 What is Breast Reconstruction?

-Who is Suitable for Breast Reconstruction?
+Who is Eligible for Breast Reconstruction?

-• Requirement for radiotherapy
+• Necessity of radiotherapy

-• Body structure and usable tissue areas
+• Body structure and available donor sites

 • Previous surgeries and tissue quality